patrickfspring/Citibike-Ridership-Study/README.md

 This GitHub project contains the Tableau workbook and Readme file for this homework assignment.

 The workbook has 9 worksheets (visualizations), 4 dashboard views that were used for the 4 page story.
 Data that was analyzed covered February 2020 through January 2021 (peak time period for the Covid-19 Pandemic).
+Months were added to the files to supplement the information.

 Key findings:
 - Ridership was high for male ridership compared to female ridership.